 Workers who have been with the company for more than one year but less than five can make $43K annually on average.
 Broken down by tenure, the largest share of Gensler employees (32 percent) have five to nine years of experience and earn approximately $61K per year on average.

 Earning around $83K annually on average, Architecture Project Managers receive the most money, followed by Senior Interior Designers (about $69K), Project Architects ($67K), and Design Architects ($58K).
 Near the bottom at Gensler are Junior Interior Designers, pulling in an average of just $42K.

 Certifications and Degrees

-Being a Licensed Architect certainly has its perks — salaries approach $75K annually and far exceed the paychecks of those without certification.
-Registered Architects with credentials can live quite comfortably; median salaries come in at $71K per year.
-It pays to have a Master of Business Administration (MBA) at Gensler — these employees make the most at approximately $64K annually.
+Being a Registered Interior Designer certainly has its perks — salaries approach approximately $74K per year and far exceed the paychecks of those without certification.
+Acquiring certification to be a Licensed Architect is rewarded with median pay of around $72K annually.
+Gensler provides the highest financial reward to those with a Master of Business Administration (MBA) — these employees rake in $64K per year.

 Benefits and Perks

 A majority of respondents allocate some part of their earnings to the company-sponsored 401(k) savings plan.
 At Gensler, most workers have health insurance, and a large number of workers have dental coverage.
 Gensler also dishes out privileges such as a casual working environment, stock options, tuition reimbursement, life insurance, and a subsidized cell phone.